nordic-institute/harmony-common/doc/dynamic_discovery_configuration_guide.md

 Services provided by the final recipient are registered in SMP where interested parties can retrieve metadata about them.

+A service is registered in SMP by completing the steps below:

-Services can be registered by SMP users with roles `SMP_ADMIN` or `SERVICEGROUP_ADMIN` (with permission to specific servicegroup).
+- Log in to the SMP UI using a user with the `SMP_ADMIN` or `SERVICE_GROUP_ADMIN` (with permission to specific ServiceGroup) role.

-To register a service in SMP the following fields have to be filled:
+  - Only a user with the `SMP_ADMIN` or `SERVICE_GROUP_ADMIN` (with permission to specific ServiceGroup) role can add, delete and modify services.
+- Open the "Edit" section.
+- On the row of the participant who owns the service, click the "Add service metadata" icon in the "Actions" column and the "New ServiceMetada" dialog appears.
+- Click the "Metadata wizard" button and the "ServiceMetadaWizard" appears.
+- Provide the following information:

-- document identifier scheme and document identifier;
+  - Document identifier scheme
+  - Document identifier
-- process scheme and process identifier;
+  - Process scheme
+  - Process identifier
+  - Transport profile
+    - The default is `bdxr-transport-ebms3-as4-v1p0`
+  - Endpoint URL
-- service endpoint url - actual Access Point url where SOAP request must be sent;
+    - The URL of the Access Point (`C3`) where SOAP requests are sent, e.g., `https://<HOST>:8443/services/msh`.
+  - Upload certificate
-- certificate for encrypting messages - note that this is the certificate of Access Point (`C3` in four corner model), not the certificate of final recipient.
+    - Certificate for encrypting messages.
+Note that this is the content encryption certificate of Access Point (`C3`), not the certificate of the final recipient.
+  - Service description
+  - Technical Contact URL
+- Click the "OK" button to close the "ServiceMetadaWizard" dialog.
+- Click the "OK" button to close the "New ServiceMetada" dialog.
+- Click the "Save" button to save the changes.
+  - **Note:** Changes are not saved if the "Save" button is not clicked.

 #### 3.4.1 Specifying Document Identifier Scheme and Document Identifier in AP PMode and AS4 Message